gitlabhq/gitlabhq/doc/integration/vault.md

 It allows you to store and manage sensitive information such as secret environment variables, encryption keys, and authentication tokens.
 Vault offers Identity-based Access, which means Vault users can authenticate through several of their preferred cloud providers.

-In this document, we'll explain how Vault users can authenticate themselves through GitLab by utilizing our OpenID authentication feature.
+This document explains how Vault users can authenticate themselves through GitLab by utilizing our OpenID authentication feature.
 The following assumes you already have Vault installed and running.

 1. **Get the OpenID Connect client ID and secret from GitLab:**

-   First you'll need to create a GitLab application to obtain an application ID and secret for authenticating into Vault.
+   First you must create a GitLab application to obtain an application ID and secret for authenticating into Vault.
 To do this, sign in to GitLab and follow these steps:

    1. On GitLab, click your avatar on the top-right corner, and select your user **Settings > Applications**.
    1. Fill out the application **Name** and [**Redirect URI**](https://www.vaultproject.io/docs/auth/jwt#redirect-uris),